FarhanRehman/TypeRacer-Assistant/README.md

 To-Do

-- [ ] Incorperate machine learning to elimate the need of voice to typing for the challenge text
+- [ ] Incorperate machine learning to elimate the need of voice typing for the challenge text